electrumalt/electrum-doge-server/HOWTO.md

 ### Step 9.
 Configure Electrum-DOGE server

 Electrum-DOGE reads a config file (/etc/electrum-doge.conf) when starting up.
-This file includes the database setup, dogeoind RPC setup, and a few other options.
+This file includes the database setup, dogecoind RPC setup, and a few other options.

 The "configure" script listed above will create a config file at /etc/electrum-doge.conf